 Utende’s beaches are slightly better but I don’t see a huge difference.
 I think the biggest advantage of Utende is there are more lodges so you have a few more options for food (assuming you want to eat in restaurants rather than local food in the market).

 All excursions are easy to get to from both sides of the island.
-The Whale Shark tours leave from Killindoni (you don’t need to pay Marine Park fees) and the snorkeling and diving is from Utende.
+The Whale Shark tours leave from Killindoni (you don’t need to pay Marine Park fees) and the snorkelling and diving is from Utende.
 It is nice staying on the beach but I personally prefer being sat back slightly as I find the noise and the wind from the sea to be a little tiring after a while.
-My favorite place to stay is Bustani as I think it is excellent value for money – feels very luxurious and has a pool.
-I also have to give a special mention to Chole Mnjini which is one of the most spectacular hotels I’ve ever seen!!

-Here are some places I would recommend staying (prices for 1 person per night):
+Here are some other places that are worth considering (prices for 1 person per night):